 For extra security, you might want to use Revo Uninstaller instead.
 Revo not only lists more things, but it uninstalls more thoroughly.
 It uses a couple of levels of “aggressiveness” to determine what to remove, and this is one case where it makes sense to be as thorough as possible.

 If your machine has more than one user account, remove all except for a single account that has administrator privileges.
 This should delete a plethora of files and settings associated with each account.

-You might consider running a registry scan.
+Consider running a registry scan.
 I’m not a big fan of registry cleaners, but this is a case where they might remove additional information you don’t want left behind, and the cost of failure (an unbootable machine) is relatively low.
-CCleaner’s registry-cleaning utility should be fine.
-You may want to take an image backup prior to the cleaning, just in case you want to be able to recover from that worst-case scenario.
+You may want to take an image backup prior to the cleaning, in case you want to be able to recover from that worst-case scenario.

 Turn off some system files

 Set your virtual memory to zero and delete the paging files.
 Turn off Hibernation and remove the hibernation file.

 All of these files could contain private information, and could be turned back on by the machine’s new owner should they so desire.